 We are a biopharmaceutical company focused on the discovery and development of unique RNA-based therapeutics for the treatment of rare and infectious diseases.
 Applying our proprietary, highly-differentiated and innovative platform technologies, we are able to target a broad range of diseases and disorders through distinct RNA-based mechanisms of action.
 We are primarily focused on rapidly advancing the development of our potentially disease-modifying Duchenne muscular dystrophy drug candidates, including our lead product candidate, eteplirsen.
-We are also focused on developing therapeutics for the treatment of infectious diseases, including our lead infectious disease programs aimed at the development of drug candidates for the Ebola and Marburg hemorrhagic fever viruses.
-By building our infectious disease programs funded by the U.S. government and leveraging our highly-differentiated, proprietary technology platforms, we are seeking to further develop our research and development competencies and identify additional product candidates.
+We are also focused on developing therapeutics for the treatment of infectious diseases, including our lead infectious disease program aimed at the development of a drug candidate for the Marburg hemorrhagic fever virus.
+By building our infectious disease program funded by the U.S. government and leveraging our highly-differentiated, proprietary technology platforms, we are seeking to further develop our research and development competencies and identify additional product candidates.

 Our highly-differentiated RNA-based technologies work at the most fundamental level of biology and potentially could have a meaningful impact across a broad range of human diseases and disorders.
 Our lead program focuses on the development of disease-modifying therapeutic candidates for Duchenne muscular dystrophy, or DMD, a rare genetic muscle-wasting disease caused by the absence of dystrophin, a protein necessary for muscle function.
 Currently, there are no disease-modifying therapies available for DMD.
 Eteplirsen is our lead therapeutic candidate for DMD and if we are successful in our development efforts, eteplirsen will address a severe unmet medical need.
-We recently completed a U.S.-based Phase IIb clinical trial for eteplirsen that was initiated in August 2011 and announced results from this trial in April 2012.
+We recently completed a U.S.-based Phase IIb clinical trial for eteplirsen that was initiated in August 2011.
+Following completion of this study, we initiated an open label extension study with the same participants from the original Phase IIb placebo controlled trial.

-In April 2012, we announced that treatment with eteplirsen met the primary efficacy endpoint in the Phase IIb study.
-Eteplirsen administered once weekly at 30mg/kg over 24 weeks resulted in a statistically significant ($p \le 0.002$) increase in novel dystrophin (22.5% dystrophin-positive fibers as a percentage of normal) compared to no increase in the placebo group.
+In April 2012, we announced the results from our DMD Phase IIb clinical trial which determined that treatment with eteplirsen met the primary efficacy endpoint in the Phase IIb study.
+Eteplirsen administered once weekly at 30 mg/kg over 24 weeks resulted in a statistically significant ($p \le 0.002$) increase in novel dystrophin (22.5% dystrophin-positive fibers as a percentage of normal) compared to no increase in the placebo group.
 Restoration of dystrophin expression and dystrophin positive fibers is believed to be critical for successful disease-modifying treatment of individuals with DMD.
-In the study, a shorter duration of eteplirsen treatment, 12 weeks, did not show a significant increase in novel dystrophin (0.79% dystrophin-positive fibers as a percentage of normal; p-value NS), despite administration of the drug at a higher dose (50mg/kg once weekly).
-This finding suggests that a longer duration of dosing is required before meaningful levels of dystrophin are produced.
-Eteplirsen was well tolerated at both dose levels through 24 weeks of treatment and there were no treatment-related adverse events, no serious adverse events, and no treatment discontinuations related to eteplirsen.
-No significant improvements in clinical outcomes in the treated groups were observed compared to placebo, suggesting that a longer period of observation will be required to demonstrate clinical effects of eteplirsen versus a placebo control.
-Following completion of this study, we initiated an open label extension study with the same participants from the original Phase III trial in 2013.
+In the study, a shorter duration of eteplirsen treatment, 12 weeks, did not show a significant increase in novel dystrophin (0.79% dystrophin-positive fibers as a percentage of normal; p-value NS), despite administration of the drug at a higher dose (50 mg/kg once weekly).
+No significant improvements in clinical outcomes in the treated groups were observed compared to placebo.